-The team at Visit Phoenix is committed to helping our members, stakeholders and the entire Greater Phoenix community during the COVID-19 outbreak.
-We understand the significant health crisis that is occurring, and also see how that has impacted the travel and tourism industry here at home.
+The team at Visit Phoenix is committed to helping our visitors, members, and the entire Greater Phoenix community during the COVID-19 pandemic.
+We understand the health crisis at hand, and we know that this has affected the way we travel and do business.
+To offer guidance, Visit Phoenix has collected the following information and will continue to update this page regularly as more becomes available.

 Visit Phoenix has partnered with Hello Merch, Downtown Phoenix Inc., Local First Arizona, Arizona Small Business Association and local-based Another Round, Another Rally to offer direct support to our friends struggling within the Greater Phoenix hospitality community.